Can I eat carbs and still lose weight?

 For a long time, society and advertising campaigns vilified dietary fats as a direct cause of weight gain.
-However, it seems that the nutritional changes imposed on us throughout the years, as a result of this, haven’t had the impact health professionals thought it would.
+However, it seems that the nutritional changes imposed on us throughout the years as a result of this haven’t had the impact health professionals thought they would.
 So, we seem to have redirected the blame towards carbohydrates.
 But is there any sense behind this, and are carbs really bad for you?

 Avoiding carbohydrates (or fat) doesn’t necessarily mean we’re eating healthily.
 Low carbohydrate diets, just as high carbohydrate diets, can be either healthy or unhealthy depending on the types of food we are consuming.